Creating Custom CG Modules

 The isDisposable output tells you whether you own the returned data and should dispose it when done.
 See Advanced Concepts.

-Set your output slot's data using one of these methods:
+To set your output slot's data, use one of these methods:

 Method Usage